1. Establishing a Friendly Tone

 I teach in a friendly manner and I find that most students follow my lead.
 By teaching with a friendly tone, I prevent disruptions.
 If a student does disrupt the lesson, I reinforce positive behaviour.
 The social aspect comes first in my lessons.
 When everyone is friendly, you feel at home.

-1.1 Setting the standard of behaviour
+1.1 Setting the Standard of Behaviour

-1.2 Communication through gestures
+1.2 Communication Through Gestures

 With body language, I give friendly and inaudible directions.
 If possible, I replace verbal directions with unambiguous gestures or signals.
 As a result, all attention goes to the learning objective.
 When I teach, I speak two languages synchronously: